 This course teaches the fundamental concepts in microeconomic theory that are essential as a foundation for the study of public policy, law, and international affairs.
 Students learn economic theory in order to model decision-making processes.
 Participants will also learn how to evaluate whether an outcome is good for society and what incentives are needed to achieve a desired outcome.
 Each course lecture includes a policy debate where students use economic models to analyze a policy problem and propose solutions.

-In these courses, Ford School faculty introduce students to current policy issues, enabling them to apply analytic tools and to improve their communication skills – particularly writing composition.
-The three policy modules will each have a different focus, with a mix of international and domestic topics.
+In these accelerated courses, our accomplished Ford School faculty introduce students to current policy issues, encouraging intellectual and professional growth by applying analytic tools and improving communication skills – particularly writing composition.
+The policy modules will each have a distinct focus, with a mix of international and domestic topics.
 The material and approaches used in these modules will draw from topics established within the Statistics and Economics courses.
 Students will craft policy memos analyzing each topic area, and will gain expertise in public speaking and presentation.
 Previous module topics have included Counterterrorism, Transportation Policy, Health Policy, Irrational Actors: Psychological Approaches to Decision Making; International Economic Policy; Mass Incarceration; Public Management and Environmental Protection; U.S-China Relations and many more.

 PPIA Junior Summer Institute at University of Michigan